adeleyestella/Customer_churn/README.md

 c.
 The model will process the input data and generate Customer Churn predictions.
 The results will be displayed on the console.

 ## Dataset
-The Customer Churn Prediction Model is trained on a dataset containing historical data of vehicles and their corresponding CO2 emissions.
+The Customer Churn Prediction Model is trained on a dataset containing a collection of features related to telecom customers.
 The dataset includes the following features:

+- gender
+- SeniorCitizen
+- Partner
+- Dependents
+- tenure
+- PhoneService
+- MultipleLines
+- InternetService
+- OnlineSecurity
+- OnlineBackup
+- DeviceProtection
+- TechSupport
+- StreamingTV
+- StreamingMovies
+- Contract
+- PaperlessBilling
+- PaymentMethod
-- Vehicle make
+- MonthlyCharges
-- Vehicle model
+- TotalCharges
-- Vehicle type (e.g., car, truck, SUV)
-- Fuel type (e.g., petrol, diesel)
-- Engine size (in liters)

 Each data point in the dataset consists of these features along with the churn value.
 The dataset is split into training and testing sets for model evaluation.